Cheesecake Stuffed Strawberries

 - Sliced almonds, toasted (may toast in a dry saute pan till lightly browned or in a 350º oven for 3-6 minutes)

 - Whip cream cheese, vanilla, and powdered sugar till fluffy.
-Put mixture into a quart ziplock bag and cut off one corner to allow for piping.
+Put the mixture into a quart ziplock bag and cut off one corner to allow for piping.

-- Pipe filling into the opening on top of strawberry till it brims over the top.
+- Pipe filling into the opening on top of the strawberry till it brims over the top.
 Garnish with the toasted almonds.

 Adapted from Martha Stewart

 Feel free to top with mini chocolate chips or graham cracker crumbs instead of almonds.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.

 Amount Per Serving: Calories: 105Total Fat: 9gSaturated Fat: 3gTrans Fat: 0gUnsaturated Fat: 5gCholesterol: 14mgSodium: 45mgCarbohydrates: 5gFiber: 1gSugar: 3gProtein: 3g